Waragi: Process

+Ingredients

+Most household distillers rely on beer bananas.
+Bunches are ripened in an earthen pit for about a week, then crushed; the juice is filtered, diluted in roughly a 3:1 ratio with water and inoculated with roasted, ground sorghum or other cereal malt to trigger spontaneous fermentation that lasts one to two days.
+Alternatives include sugar-cane juice—extracted and fermented in the same way—and boiled mashes of cassava or millet, chosen according to local crop patterns.

+Distillation

+The fermented liquor (tonto) is transferred to improvised pot stills made from recycled metal drums, sealed with banana leaves or clay and heated over wood fires.
+Roughly six 20-litre jerrycans of tonto yield one jerrycan of crude waragi; redistilling that output with additional tonto produces a stronger grade known informally as “super waragi”.
+Smallholders typically recover 15–20 % distillate by volume, adjusting cuts by taste and using cooling coils improvised from scrap pipes.

+Industrial production

+Uganda Waragi, first bottled in 1965 under the Enguli licensing scheme, uses the same banana–millet base but undergoes triple copper-pot distillation to rectify the spirit to 96 % ABV before blending and filtration; botanical flavourings such as lime peel, nutmeg and cassia bark are added at this stage to create a clear, spicy gin.

+By-products and environmental impact

+Illicit stills discard a viscous black residue rich in molasses, residual ethanol and unidentified chemicals, often dumping it directly into nearby soil or waterways.

+In culture

-VICE, a news outlet known for "immersion journalism" devoted an episode of their web series Fringes to the process of making and distributing Waragi.
+Vice devoted an episode of their web series Fringes to the process of making and distributing Waragi.
 The episode also covered the cultural significance of Waragi in Uganda, with reporter Thomas Morton imbibing various distillations of the traditional beverage.

-Waragi can be brewed from bananas.

 Variants

 The base of waragi distillate can be made from either cassava, bananas, millet or sugar cane, depending on the crops grown in the region.
 The most popular (besides the branded Uganda Waragi) are Lira Lira and Kasese.
 Lira Lira is made mainly from cassava flour and cane sugar, and is named after the town of Lira.
 Kasese, named after the town of Kasese, is a potent banana gin.
 Waragi may also be known as "regular" or "super."

-Availability

-Close to 80% of the Waragi today is made in Uganda.
-A large glass of this unregulated liquor goes for approximately 25 cents, making it easily accessible for Ugandans.